uialchemist/handbook/our-values.md

 It's tempting to put in a lot of hours for whatever reasons.
 Maybe you're in the zone, maybe you have a subconscious drive to impress your co-workers - maybe you even feel pressured to do so.
 But please don't.
 You should look forward to going to work, but it's just a job at the end of the day.
 If you feel you aren't getting anything done today, go home.
 If you're a morning person that want to start work at 6am so you can go home after lunch, do so.
 If you're feeling stressed about working here, something has gone wrong.

 ## Overall company values
-In addition to the above product team specific values, Florence also has a set of company values that covers all teams.
-The company values can seem a bit fluffy, but they very accurately describe the current Florence workplace and are cornerstones in the hiring process.
+In addition to the above product team specific values, Florence also has a set of company values that cover all teams.
+The company values can seem a bit fluffy, but they very accurately describe the current Florence workplace atmosphere and are cornerstones in the hiring process.

 **Care about what you do**
 _People that care make a bigger difference_